 Travellers from certain countries need a visa for Turkey.
 Those of certain nationalities that comply with the conditions can use online available online available e-visa for Turkey.
 This digital variant of the Turkey visa can be used under different conditions, but always within the total validity period of 180 days.

 Please Note: Do you want to stay in Turkey for less than 90 days on a holiday or business trip?
 If you are a national of the United Kingdom, Ireland, the Netherlands, Belgium, or any other country in the European Union, as of 2020, you no longer need a visa for these purposes.

 Validity period of 180 days

-The validity period for the visa for Turkey is 180 days.
-This 180 day period begins from your preferred starting date, as indicated in the Turkey visa application form.
+The validity period of the visa for Turkey is 180 days.
+This 180-day period begins from your preferred starting date, as indicated in the Turkey visa application form.
 Is it going to be a while before you go on your holiday, and don’t want the validity period to expire because you applied for the visa early?
 Then you can fill in the expected arrival date in the application form.
-You don’t need to have booked a flight ticket or arranged a place to stay to be able to apply for the visa.
+You don’t need to have booked a flight ticket or arranged a place to stay to be able to apply for the Turkey visa.

-If you don’t know exactly when you will arrive in Turkey, then it can be prudent to fill in the first date on which you can possibly arrive.
-If you arrive later than the filled in arrival date it won’t be a problem.
+If you don’t know exactly when you will arrive in Turkey, then it can be wise to fill in the earliest date on which you can possibly arrive.
+If you arrive later than the filled-in arrival date it won’t be a problem.
 If you arrive earlier, your Turkey visa will not be valid yet, and you will not be allowed to enter the country.
 For this reason, it is smart to maintain a margin of one or more days.
-For instance, if you booked your arrival ticket for September 10th, fill in September 8th or 9th as your expected date of arrival.
+For instance, if you booked your arrival ticket for 10 September, fill in 8 September or 9 September as your expected date of arrival in the visa application form.
 Should your flight be expedited for whatever reason, you will still have a valid visa for Turkey.

 Maximum 90 days in Turkey